 Seattle police clear protest zone after flares of violence

 Seattle authorities moved on Wednesday to dismantle a protest zone that the city's police chief derided as "lawless and brutal" and which had prompted U.S. President Donald Trump to call for action against demonstrators.
-Officers, clad in helmets and extra protective gear, entered the "autonomous zone" early and by mid-morning had arrested 31 people for failure to disperse, assault and other alleged crimes.
-One man was detained with a metal pipe and kitchen knife, according to the police department's Twitter feed.
+Officers, clad in helmets and extra protective gear, entered the "autonomous zone" early and by midmorning had arrested 31 people for failure to disperse, assault and other alleged crimes, according to the police department's Twitter feed.

+Police moved to retake the zone after Seattle Mayor Jenny Durkan declared the gathering around the police department's East Precinct and Cal Anderson Park an "unlawful assembly," the police chief, Carmen Best, said in a statement that highlighted a recent spate of shootings and the deaths of two teenagers.
+U.S. Attorney General William Barr commended Best in a statement for distinguishing between the right to protest and violent crime in "restoring the rule of law."
+Barr did not mention Durkan, a Democrat who has been a target of the Republican president's ire.

-The zone has become less crowded and active over the past several days.
-Crowds that came by the thousands to listen to speeches about police brutality and marvel at street art commemorating black lives have disappeared, as have medic stations and multiple free food tents.
+The zone had become less crowded and active over the past several days.
+Crowds that came by the thousands to listen to speeches about police brutality and marvel at street art commemorating Black lives had disappeared, as had medic stations and multiple free food tents.
 Businesses in the area, a trendy neighborhood of hipster bars and boutiques, have been pushing for a tougher stance by authorities.
-Attorneys have filed two class action lawsuits against the City of Seattle, including one aimed at preventing city and state leaders from allowing establishment of "lawless autonomous zones" in the future.
+Attorneys have filed two class action lawsuits against the City of Seattle, including one aimed at preventing the establishment of "lawless autonomous zones" in the future.

+Lencho Williams, who was roused by police from the CHOP encampment on Wednesday, said protesters would regroup.
+He said the movement had become disorganized when three original demands -- defund the police, fund the Black community and amnesty for demonstrators -- morphed into 12.
+"We're going to be back.
+If not tomorrow, the next day.
+You can't stop a revolution.
+Black lives matter now and forever," said Williams, 32.

 ALSO READ